ValentinMaz/Power-Platform-Samples/PPAC Reports Extractor/README.md

 The Solution principally contains:
 - 1 Child Flow 'Data Load Executor' to generate the reports and store them on SharePoint when prompted
 - 1 Cloud Flow 'Daily Data Load Requestor' to request each report every day
+- 1 Cloud Flow 'One-Off - Request Last Days' to request the last X days worth of data for a specific report.
+This can be helpful as a one-off after the first installation
 - 1 Power Apps Canvas App 'PpaReports - Manual Request' to request a report for specific start and end dates:

 ![PPAC Report Extractor App](https://github.com/ValentinMaz/Power-Platform-Samples/blob/b9981210dc43f19661737f318984371a9969eea6/PPAC%20Reports%20Extractor/Screenshots/PPAC%20Reports%20Extractor%20-%20App.png)